SamiPerttu/fundsp/FUTURE.md

 - Expand `README.md` into a book.
 - Time stretching / pitch shifting algorithm.
 - FFT convolution engine and HRTF support.
+- Fading nodes in and out when replacing a node in `Net`.